CausalPFN: Amortized Causal Effect Estimation via In-Context Learning: Related Work

 \section{Related Work}

-\xhdr{Single–Dataset Estimators} Common methods for causal effect estimation are trained and applied on a single dataset.
+\xhdr{Single-Dataset Estimators} Common methods for causal effect estimation are trained and applied on a single dataset.
 Representative examples include the X‑, S‑, DR‑, and RA‑Learners, as well as IPW and DML~\citep{econml}.
 Alongside these approaches, several neural variants such as TARNet~\citep{shalit2017estimating}, DragonNet~\citep{shi2019adapting}, CEVAE~\citep{louizos2017causal}, and NCMs~\citep{xia2021causal,xia2022neural} have been proposed; however, all of them still require per‑dataset training and do not amortize across various datasets.

-\xhdr{Amortized Causal Inference} Amortized methods train a \emph{single} network to map observational data to causal quantities across \emph{multiple} DGPs.
-Existing approaches fall into two groups: (i) methods that first recover a causal graph representing the observational data and then compute interventions on that graph \citep{scetbon2024fixed, mahajan2024zero}, mirroring ideas from causal‑discovery \citep{peters2014causal, zheng2018dags,khemakhem2021causal,lorch2022amortized, ke2022learning, kamkari2023order}, while others infer effects end‑to‑end \citep{nilforoshan2023zero, zhang2023towards,bynum2025black}.
-In parallel, amortized approaches have also been explored for causal decision-making, where the goal is to learn policies or decisions that generalize across environments or tasks \citep{lee2023supervised, lau2024personalized}.While all these methods can conceptually be used for amortized causal effect estimation, none of them provide a ready-to-use estimator that can surpass the specialized single‑dataset estimators on standard benchmarks.
-They either rely on synthetic datasets as proof-of-concept or require multiple datasets similar to the one given at inference to train their estimators.
-Contrary to prior work, our method is trained once and produces causal effects without any access to, or adaptation on, the test‑time DGPs. \method, through large-scale training, yields out-of-the-box performance that exceeds specialized single-dataset estimators.
+\xhdr{Amortized Causal Inference} Amortized methods train a \emph{single} network that maps observational data to causal quantities across \emph{multiple} DGPs.
+Existing approaches fall into two groups: (i) methods that first recover a causal graph from observational data and then compute interventions on that graph \citep{scetbon2024fixed, mahajan2024zero}, following ideas from causal discovery \citep{peters2014causal, zheng2018dags, khemakhem2021causal, lorch2022amortized, ke2022learning, kamkari2023order}; and (ii) methods that infer causal effects end-to-end \citep{nilforoshan2023zero, zhang2023towards, bynum2025black}.
+Amortization has also been explored in decision-making, where the aim is to learn policies that generalize across environments or tasks \citep{lee2023supervised, lau2024personalized}.
+While closely related, none of these methods provides a ready-to-use estimator that consistently surpasses specialized single-dataset estimators on standard benchmarks.
+In contrast, our method is trained once and produces causal effects without any access to or adaptation on the test-time DGPs.
+Through large-scale training, \method\ delivers out-of-the-box performance that exceeds specialized single-dataset estimators.
 Recently, concurrent work by \citet{robertson2025pfn} also applies PFNs to causal effect estimation but lacks a procedure to guarantee the identifiability of the prior data; additionally, we observe relatively poor empirical performance compared to \method.
 For further discussion and comparison with this method, refer to \cref{appx:concurrent}.